-Your product launch, like every other strategic undertaking you drive as a product manager, will have limited resources and budget.
+Like every other strategic undertaking you drive as a product manager, your product launch will have limited resources and budget.
 To maximize the impact of your launch, you will need to direct those limited resources into those strategies and channels that will have the most significant impact.

 For example, you’ll want to identify the most compelling messages about your product’s value proposition—the “why” behind why you built it and for whom.
-Using those high-level messages will help you cut through the noise and make a case for the product to your user personas.
+Then, using those high-level messages will help you cut through the noise and make a case for the product to your user personas.

 3. Make sure you have the right tool to build your roadmap.

 A product launch is such a complex initiative that involves contributions from many teams across the company.
-As you present your launch roadmap to these various teams, you should be prepared to focus on different details of the plan with each team.
+Therefore, as you present your launch roadmap to these various teams, you should be prepared to focus on different details of the plan with each team.

 Also, because product launch plans can span six months or more, you should assume that details in the plans will change over time.

 With these things in mind, you will want to use the right tool to develop, share, and update your product launch roadmap.
 That tool should be a web-based app explicitly built for roadmaps.

 4. Keep your roadmap’s contents brief, high-level, and jargon-free.

 A roadmap is a strategic blueprint that represents the high-level plans and goals for an initiative.
 For example, your product launch roadmap should not be a detailed to-do list.
 Instead, you will use other tools, such as project management apps and your product backlog, to create and track the individual tasks your team agrees on.